John Southers - Head Mechanic Emeritus

 Well, it's a bowling alley.
 But it's not what you might expect!

-Ken-Cliff Lanes is a 4 lane retro-style bowling alley with refurbished early 1960's
+Ken-Cliff Lanes is a 4 lane retro-style bowling alley with restored early 1960's

 pinspotters and is the only AMF-equipped bowling establishment in southern